 - Do you own or manage supported housing?.

 If you can say yes to the above questions you’re likely to be eligible to claim Intensive Housing Management and Maintenance funding.
-It’s a complex process that requires you (or me on your behalf) to audit your supported housing and provide a properly optimised rent structure that you can use to support an enhanced Housing Benefit claim.
-I have a useful spreadsheet for your revised rent structure that you can continue to use into the future.
+It’s a complex process that requires you (or me on your behalf on a ‘no increase, no fee’ basis) to audit your supported housing and provide a properly optimised rent structure that can be used to support an enhanced Housing Benefit claim.

 It’s also important to consider the likely future funding of Intensive Housing Management and Maintenance, and supported housing in general for that matter.
 I’ll keep the wider context for a future blog post/briefing but what about the Intensive Housing Management components of supported housing revenue, currently paid as enhanced Housing Benefit?